-Monitoring Measure: The Work Plan shall remain consistent with the Florida Keys Aqueduct Authority 20-Year Water System Capital Improvement Master Plan (Dec 2006), which is compatible with the FKAA Water Use Permit renewals and with the projects listed in the South Florida Water Management District's Lower East Coast Regional Water Supply Plan.
-The Work Plan will be updated, at a minimum, every five years and within 18 months after the South Florida Water Management District's approval of an updated Lower East Coast Regional Water Supply Plan.
+Monitoring Measure: The Work Plan will be updated, at a minimum, every 5 years and within 18 months after the South Florida Water Management District's approval of an updated Lower East Coast Regional Water Supply Plan.

 Policy 4-1.2.1: Compliance with the Adopted Water Supply Facilities Work Plan.